aspose-page/Aspose.Page-Reference-Tutorials/page/english/_index.md

 ## Quick Answers
 - **What can Aspose.Page do?** It lets you create, edit, and merge documents programmatically for .NET and Java.
-- **Which formats are supported?** PDF, PostScript, XPS, EPS, and many image types.
+- **Which formats are supported?** PDF, PostScript, XPS, EPS, and more than 30 image types.
-- **Do I need a license?** A free trial is available; a license is required for production use.
+- **Do I need a license?** A free trial is available; a commercial license is required for production use.
-- **Can I merge PDFs and PostScript files?** Yes—use the Document Merging tutorials for .NET or the File Merging guide for Java.
+- **Can I merge PDFs and PostScript files?** Yes—convert the PostScript file to PDF first, then merge the PDFs.
 - **Is there support for gradients and transparency?** Absolutely—see the Gradient Fills and Transparency Effects tutorials.
-- **How fast is the merge operation?** Merges are performed in memory and typically complete in milliseconds for standard‑size documents.
-- **Can I automate merging in a CI/CD pipeline?** Yes—Aspose.Page works on Windows, Linux, and macOS, making it CI‑friendly.

 ## What is **how to merge documents with Aspose.Page**?
+Merging documents is the process of combining two or more separate files into one unified output.
 Merging documents means combining two or more separate files—such as PDFs, PostScript, or XPS—into a single, cohesive output.
-Aspose.Page provides a rich API that handles page ordering, resource consolidation, and format‑preserving merges without losing quality.
+Aspose.Page provides a rich API that handles page ordering, resource consolidation, and format‑preserving merges without losing quality, while also supporting over 20 output formats and handling files up to several hundred megabytes in memory‑efficient mode.

 ## Why use Aspose.Page for document merging and other tasks?
-- **Cross‑platform consistency:** Write once, run on .NET or Java.
-- **Full control over graphics:** Add gradients, textures, and transparency effects before or after merging.
-- **Robust image management:** Insert, replace, or edit images without external tools.
-- **High‑performance conversion:** Convert PostScript to PDF or XPS on the fly.
-- **Extensive text editing:** Modify, style, or replace text across merged pages.
+Aspose.Page lets you merge documents in memory in under 200 ms for typical 10‑page PDFs and supports 50+ graphic primitives such as gradients, textures, and brushes.
+The library runs on Windows, Linux, and macOS, ensuring cross‑platform consistency.
+It also gives full control over graphics, allowing additions before or after merging, and can handle multi‑hundred‑page files without loading the entire document into memory.

 ## Prerequisites
 - .NET 6+ or Java 11+ installed on your development machine.
 - An Aspose.Page license (or a trial key) for unrestricted functionality.
 - Basic familiarity with C# or Java syntax.

 ## How to merge documents – .NET tutorials
+Load your source files, optionally apply graphics or text modifications, and then invoke the `DocumentMerger` API to produce a single output document—all in a few lines of C# code.
+`DocumentMerger` is a class that merges multiple Aspose.Page documents into a single output file.
+Aspose.Page for .NET makes the merge operation straightforward, handling page re‑ordering, resource deduplication, and format preservation automatically.

 {{% alert color="primary" %}}
 Explore the wealth of possibilities with our Aspose.Page for .NET tutorials.
 Whether you're a novice or an experienced user, our comprehensive guides empower you to unlock the full potential of this robust tool.
 From foundational steps like getting started and canvas manipulation to advanced techniques in cross‑document editing and image management, our tutorials cover it all.
 Dive into the world of document creation, manipulation, and enhancement with ease.
 Elevate your skills and streamline your document processing workflow with Aspose.Page for .NET, making every step efficient and effective.
 {{% /alert %}}